davedotdev/blog/content/blog/2025/03/04-03-2025-design-foundational-value/index.md

 All of this is hard.
 Articulation is hard.
 Moving between levels of skill in any business is hard.
 Subject matter experts can feel intimidating to talk to, but without using them, then you're opening yourself up to pain.
 It's hard.
 Dealing with a strong visionary leader is hard, because unless you can extract their brain and understand it properly, you're always going to miss the mark and forever be a disappointment.

 I can boil this whole article down to a few things:
 - Ask questions.
 As many questions as you can.
-Learn to love asking questions
+Learn to love asking questions.
+Get told off for asking questions
-- Learn to articulate your thoughts, cleanly without being overly succinct but without doing mental buffer overflow attacks
+- Learn to articulate your thoughts in a balanced way.
+That means without being overly succinct but without doing mental buffer overflow attacks
 - When talking, learn to breathe in.
 A slow gasp for oxygen or vent of carbon dioxide gives people time to think and organise their brains
 - Project your concerns and state what you know to be true.
 No point saying anything when all hell breaks loose, knowing that it would
-- Understand that your value is different to the value of others
+- Understand that your value is different to the value of others and academic to one is abc to another.
+If there is a disconect, ask questions
 - A design should align with your end goals, encode tribal knowledge and serve a purpose, not an ego

 Then comes the final amusing truth.
 After all the stress of what goes into a design for a system or product, working across teams, arguing and fighting for what's right and working through those horrendous self-doubting moments; if your design works, then no one will thank you for it.
 It's your job and on to the next thing.
 People only seem to remember what goes wrong.
 Did you ever wonder why engineers and consultants like putting fires out?
 It's because they're only ever asked to get involved when there's a fire.
 It's re-inforcing behaviour.
 There's little fun and no thanks in preventing a fire being lit.